help for carers

 - Move your body, eat well and do things that make you feel good

-Peer support groups: There is good evidence that discussion with those who have had similar experiences can help people to develop effective coping strategies.
-Another option is one-to-one peer support, delivered by people with lived experience of caring.
+Research shows that talking with those who have had similar experiences as you can help you develop effective coping strategies and feel less alone.
+This can be through one-to-one or group peer support, delivered by people with lived experience of caring.
 It’s been proven to be more effective as it can be flexible, timely and matched to your unique needs.
 Read our resource on the importance of peer support.

-An essential part of supporting the person is maintaining effective communication with the person you’re caring for.
-Sometimes communication can be difficult when people are unsure what to say or because the relationship has broken down, which can be distressing for carers.
+An essential part of supporting the person you’re caring for is maintaining effective communication.
+Sometimes talking to them can be difficult or distressing when you are unsure of what to say and how to say it, especially if the relationship has broken down.
 In some cases, the person may be withdrawn, confused, angry or not ready to accept help.

-Here are some suggestions for effective communication as a carer:
+Here are some helpful suggestions for communicating when you are a carer:

-- Try to listen without judgement and unsolicited advice
+- Try to listen without judgement and refrain from giving unsolicited advice

 - Give them time and space to talk

-- Respect wishes and remember about confidentiality and sensitivity of the topics you discuss
+- Respect their wishes and maintain confidentiality and sensitivity of the topics you discuss

 - Avoid pressure or ultimatums